 - Required, but a copy is also available through Course Reserves at the Marriot Library.
-More information on using Course Reserves is available on Canvas and the library website. - Note: You will not need the access card. - Various articles and book excerpts (posted in Canvas under "Files" → "Readings")
+More information on using Course Reserves is available on Canvas and the library website. - Note: You will not need the access card. - Various articles and book excerpts (posted in Canvas under "Files" → "Readings") - America: The Story of US, 2010.
+(A History Channel miniseries)

-We will discuss a lot of material that is not covered in the readings.
+We will discuss a lot material that is not covered in the readings.
 I will upload all lecture slides to Canvas, however, it will still be necessary for you to come to class and take good notes in order to do well in this class.